School Science Lessons

 Settle the worms in by gently spreading them over the surface and watch them burrow into their new bed.

-* Tigers, (Eisenia fetida)
+Tigers, (Eisenia fetida)

-* Reds, (Eisenia andrei)
+Reds, (Eisenia andrei)

-* Blues, (Perionyx excavatus) / (Spenceralia sp.)
+Blues, (Perionyx excavatus) / (Spenceralia)

-* Gardeners Friend or Cod Worms (Amynthus sp.)
+Gardeners Friend or Cod Worms (Amynthus)

-* European Night Crawlers or Catchall Crawlers, (Eisenia hortensis) or (Dendrobaena veneta)
+European Night Crawlers or Catchall Crawlers, (Eisenia hortensis) or (Dendrobaena veneta)

-This company includes up to 5 species of worms in our compost worms mix is, because some species do better in warmer weather, while other species do best in colder weather.
+They do this because some species do better in warmer weather, while other species do better in colder weather.

 4. Feed the worms